schooorsch/RADBot/terms.md

 ## 9. Contact

-For support or questions, contact **.schorsch** on Discord or join our support server at [discord.gg/YpbWs3sQ](https://discord.gg/YpbWs3sQ).
+For support or questions, contact@radiomap.world or join our support server at [discord.gg/YpbWs3sQ](https://discord.gg/YpbWs3sQ).

 ---